-Crystal Zhu is a junior studying neuroscience at Wellesley and completed a senior thesis in the lab.
+Crystal Zhu (Wellesley Class of 2019) majored in neuroscience at Wellesley and completed a senior thesis in the lab.
 She always knew she was going to be a science major, but her passions for biology, chemistry, and psychology made her a great fit for the neuroscience major.
-Crystal is very excited to learn more about the neurological foundations of sensory integration and its influence on decision-making in the Wasserman Lab.
-Outside of class and lab, Crystal is a member of Wellesley’s Varsity swim team, loves to paint and draw, and likes to keep in shape by going for runs in the Ville or around Lake Waban.
+Crystal joined the lab as she was interested in learning more about the neurological foundations of sensory integration and its influence on decision-making.
+Outside of class and lab, Crystal was a member of Wellesley’s Varsity swim team.
+She also loves to paint and draw, and likes to keep in shape by going for runs in the Ville or around Lake Waban.
 Crysatal is now a research technician in the Garrity Lab at Brandeis University.

 Emily Park (Wellesley Class of 2017) was a Neuroscience major at Wellesley College.
 During her time exploring the vast world of neuroscience, she worked as a research assistant in the Perceptual Science Lab at MIT, and spent summers honing a fascination in drug addiction and neuromodulation at Keck Graduate Institute and the University of Texas at El Paso.
 Outside of labwork, she can be found reading a novel, writing letters, or making playlists.
-Emily is currently working in the Greengard Lab at Rockefeller University for two years and is now enrolled in an MD/PhD program at Baylor University.
+After graduating, Emily is currently worked in the Greengard Lab at Rockefeller University for two years and is now enrolled in an MD/PhD program at Baylor University.

-Rachel Mernoff is a third year undergraduate majoring in Biological Anthropology at the University of California, Los Angeles.
+Rachel Mernoff (UCLA Class of 2018) is a Biological Anthropology major at the University of California, Los Angeles.
 Rachel was born and raised in Providence, Rhode Island and possesses a passion for global health.
 In the past, she competed in national high school policy debate and volunteered as a debate coach in underserved areas of Providence.
 Rachel is a research and policy analyst at the UCLA Blum Center on Poverty and Health in Latin America, a lab assistant in the Frye Lab at UCLA, and Co-President of the Peer Advancement Community for Teens at UCLA.
 In her free time, Rachel enjoys painting, reading, traveling, and playing board games.
 Rachel spent part of her 2016 summer back on the east coast helping set-up the Wasserman Lab and is an honorary member of the Wasserman Lab!

 Alexandra (Allie) Salomon began working in the Frye Lab the summer before her senior year at Calabasas High School.
 While in the lab, Allie focused her efforts on understanding how an organism alters its sensorimotor transformations in a behaviorally state dependent manner.
 This work resulted in her first peer-reviewed publication.
 During her freshman year at Northwestern University, Allie realized that her passion lay in the creative problem solving process of development and design of biomedical products guiding her towards a major in mechanical engineering.
 Allie was the recipient of a Northwestern University Bioscientist fellowship (supported by the HHMI Undergraduate and Precollege Education Program and Northwestern University ventures in Biology Education) and spent the summer of 2013 working in the lab of Dr. Malcom MacIver.
 She was also recognized as a STEM Scholar by the Northwestern Alumnae Association.
 After graduating from Northwestern, Allie is now a mechanical engineer at Fresenius Kabi.

 Elliott Layne started working in the Frye Lab at UCLA the summer before his junior year of high school.
 While in the lab, Elliott looked at how stressing flies, through starvation and dehydration, affects their ability to respond to an olfactory stimulus.
 During his free time, Elliott enjoys hiking, listening to music, playing baseball, playing the piano, and spending time with his friends and family.
 Elliott is now a student in the class of 2021 at Vassar College.

 Jade Nguyen carried out an independent research project during her junior and senior years as an undergraduate integrative biology and physiology major at UCLA.
 Her work was recently published.
 Jade took a gap year working as a medical scribe at the center for orthopedic specialists and after completing a master's at Rosalind Franklin School of Medicine and Science is now a member of the Chicago Medical School class of 2020!

 Austin Wang joined the Frye lab as a junior integrative biology and physiology major at UCLA.
 His work on examining the mechanisms that underlie multisensory integration contributed to a recent publication.
 Apart from research, while at UCLA, he was heavily involved in many different student groups on campus, such as UCLA Wushu Club, M.E.M.O.
 (Medical, Educational Missions and Outreach), and Phi Delta Epsilon Medical Fraternity.
 During his free time, he enjoys watching T.V. shows, cooking, and spending time with friends.
 After graduation, Austin was a technician in the Brunger Lab at Stanford.
-He will be starting a PhD program in neuroscience at UCSF in the fall of 2017!
+He is currently pursuing his PhD in neuroscience in the Kao Lab at UCSF.